Hypotrachyna aspera: Description

 Internally, the medulla (the loose cottony layer inside the thallus) is white, reacting K+ (rose) because of alectoronic acid.
 The lower surface is jet black, shiny and wrinkled toward the centre but becomes chestnut brown near the margin.
 Attachment to the substrate is achieved by numerous forked rhizines—root-like fibres—0.3–0.8 mm long that are the same colour as the lower cortex.
 No apothecia (sexual fruit-bodies) were seen, and pycnidia (minute flask-shaped asexual organs) were likewise absent in the type series.

 Habitat and distribution

 Hypotrachyna aspera was originally described from collections made in the Serra do Caraça massif (Minas Gerais) in south-eastern Brazil.
-All material was collected between 1100 and 1150 m on acid siliceous rock bordering the Tanque Grande reservoir—a setting where moist montane forest intergrades with open candeia (Eremanthus erythropappus) woodland.
+All material was collected between on acid siliceous rock bordering the Tanque Grande reservoir—a setting where moist montane forest intergrades with open candeia (Eremanthus erythropappus) woodland.
 Here the lichen grows in partially shaded, rain-washed situations where fog is frequent and the air remains humid for much of the year.
 It has subsequently been reported from Argentina, Bolivia, and Guatemala.